 I am an Assistant Professor at the School of Economic, Political and Policy Sciences at the University of Texas at Dallas.
 Prior to joining UT Dallas in 2013, I completed my PhD in Public Administration and Policy at Arizona State University.
-My research interests are in the area of state and local government finance with a focus on fiscal institutions, revenue structures, and fiscal health.
-My unique expertise is in research on pension obligation funding by city governments.
-Besides pursuing research in government finance, I have a nascent interest in determinants and outcomes of migration and in the development of democratic institutions of governance in post-Soviet economies.
+My research in state and local government finance focuses on the effects of fiscal institutions on fiscal health.
+More broadly, my research in applied government finance seeks to inform governments of new ways to manage fiscal risk and ensure longer-term fiscal health which involves responsible management of operating budgets, long-term debt, and employee retirement obligations.
+Besides pursuing research in government finance, I have a nascent interest in the determinants and outcomes of migration and in democratic institutions of governance in post-Soviet economies.
 At UT Dallas, I teach undergraduate and graduate courses in public affairs economics, research methods, financial management for non-profit organizations, public administration theory, and fiscal and budgetary policy.
-To learn more about my research, teaching and interests, please explore the publications below and the tabs on the right.

 - Agadjanian, Victor, Evgenia Gorina, and Cecilia Menjivar.
 2014.
 Economic Incorporation, Civic Inclusion, and Social Ties: Plans to Return Home among Central Asian Female Migrants in Moscow, Russia.
 International Migration Review, 48 (3): 577-603.
 Lead paper.

 - Chapman, Jeffrey and Evgenia Gorina.
 2012.
 Effects of the Form of Government and Property Tax Limits on Local Finance in the Context of Revenue and Expenditure Simultaneity.
 Public Budgeting and Finance, 32 (4): 19-45.